-The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants, if any.
-The Company monitors capital using a gearing ratio, which is net debt divided by total capital plus net debt.
+The Company manages its capital structure and makes adjustment in light of changes in economic condition and the requirements of the financial covenants, if any.
+The Company monitors capital using a gearing ratio, which is net debt divided by total capital plus other equity.